Cakeyan/SoPhy_Evaluation/rope.md

 **00180**

-How many blue objects are there in the video?
+How many spheres are there in the video?

 **00181**

-How many ropes are there in the video?
+How many green objects are there in the video?

 **00182**

-Which direction would the pink pulley rotate if the yellow cube were much heavier?
+Which direction would the pink pulley rotate if the green cube were much heavier?

-A. Stationary
+A. Clockwise

 B. Anti-clockwise

-C. Clockwise
+C. Stationary

 **00183**

-What can we do to let the yellow pulley to rotate clockwise?

-A. Increase the mass of the green cube

-B. Increase the mass of the yellow cube

-C. Decrease the mass of the yellow cube

-D. Decrease the mass of the green cube
+Which of the following would happen if the green cube were much lighter?

+A. The pink pulley would move up

+B. The pink pulley would rotate clockwise

+C. The pink pulley would rotate anti-clockwise

+D. The cyan pulley would not move

+E. The green pulley would move down

 ----